Venn Diagram for Authentic Business

 The circle on the left represents high-demand markets, and these tend to be…

-The gold dot stands for business opportunities and projects that are in higher demand, yet are still within your circle of passion.
-It's not your biggest passion, but you would enjoy doing those activities anyway.
+The gold dot (which is at the edge of the green circle) represents business opportunities that are in higher demand, yet still within your circle of passion.
+It's not your biggest passion, but you can bring yourself to enjoy those activities.

-The green dot stands for opportunities that are closer to your Passions but has less market demand.
+The green dot (at the edge of the gold circle) stands for opportunities that are closer to your Passions but has less market demand.

-If you have financial reserves and confidence -- or if you love your current job and it brings a stable income for you -- then you can start at the green dot, and with each new project, keep moving right -- toward your truest Passions.
+If you currently have financial reserves or a stable income, you can start at the green dot, and with each new project, keep moving right -- toward your truest Passions.

 Does your business need to make money sooner?
 You’ll have to start at the gold dot.
 This allows quicker income and building of confidence.
 With each success, move gradually in the direction of the green dot.
 Along the way, you are building an audience who will be more willing to move with you towards the center of your passion.

 Even if you pursue the gold dot first, delivering what's in demand, you can still flavor your work with your passion.
 For example, even though I teach online marketing, I am always bringing my passion for spiritual/personal development into my teaching.
 As a result, my brand carries more authenticity.

 I hope this diagram will help you consider your current offerings, and how they relate to your passion versus the market’s wants.
 As you progress in your work experimentations, may you experience the increase of both success and fulfillment!